PencilCode/reference/documents/turtle/jumpto.html.md

   moveto e
 </script>

-<code>moveto</code> supports native HTML coordinates if they are passed
+<code>jumpto</code> supports native HTML coordinates if they are passed
 with the <code>pageX</code> and <code>pageY</code> properties.
 Note that HTML mouse events all have pageX and pageY properties, so
-<code>moveto lastclick</code> will move to the location of the last
+<code>jumpto lastclick</code> will jump to the location of the last
 mouse click.

+Replay the demo to see how <code>jumpto lastclick</code> works.

 <pre class="examp">
-moveto pageX: 50, pageY: 100
+jumpto pageX: 50, pageY: 100
-pen slateblue
+dot blue, 20
-moveto pageX: 150, pageY: 200
+jumpto pageX: 150, pageY: 200
+dot green, 20
 moveto pageX: 250, pageY: 100
+dot yellow, 20
-moveto lastclick
+jump to lastclick
+dot purple, 20
 </pre>

 <script type="demo" width=299 height=249>